snowdrop/secured-example/README.md

 http://<SpringBoot_App>/greeting -H "Authorization:Bearer <ACCESS_TOKEN>"
 ```

-The project is split into two Apache Maven modules - `app` and `sso`.
-The `App` module exposes the REST Service using Spring Boot bundled with the Apache Tomcat 8.0.36 artifacts.
-The `sso` module contains the OpenShift objects required to deploy the Red Hat SSO Server 7.0 along with the `app` module.
+The project exposes the REST Service using Spring Boot bundled with the Apache Tomcat 8.0.36 artifact and contains the OpenShift objects required to deploy the Red Hat SSO Server 7.0.

 The goal of this project is to deploy the quickstart in an OpenShift environment (online, dedicated, ...).